AndroidCoder1/CyfaLibrary/README.md

 ## Usage
 ### Basic

-To begin using CyfaLibrary, have your `Application` and add code below to your `onCreate` method:
+To begin using CyfaLibrary, extend the  `Application` class and add code below to your `onCreate` method:

 ```java
 public class App extends Application {